BRS3(KC1) - Antioxidant Substrate Sufficiency

-This pool combines direct dietary antioxidant compounds with glutathione-building amino-acid substrates that support endogenous defence systems.
-Together they contribute to redox buffering, antioxidant recycling, and glutathione-dependent protection.
-Insufficient availability across either component may increase vulnerability to oxidative damage and reduce resilience across multiple inflammatory and antioxidant mechanisms.
+This pool combines direct antioxidant compounds with glutathione-building amino-acid substrates that support endogenous defence systems.
+Together they sustain redox buffering, antioxidant recycling, and glutathione-linked protection.
+Insufficiency across either component increases vulnerability to oxidative damage across multiple inflammatory and antioxidant mechanisms.

 Functional Mechanisms